mohamedyassin1/Rental-Property-Management-System/README.md

   1. Clone The Repository on your local device.
   2. If your local device already has a mysql table that is named "mydb", drop it.
   3. Source the sql file on the MySQL Command Line(make sure to include your full path in the command)
-  4. Just Open the jar or follow the following steps to run from your command line
+  4. Just Open the jar file or follow the following steps to run from your command line
   5. navigate to the src folder in your compiler
   6. To Compile Run The following command line in your compiler ```javac -cp .;../lib/mysql-connector-java-8.0.23.jar;.GUI/*.java controller/*.java model/*.java```
   7. To Run, ```java -cp .;../lib/mysql-connector-java-8.0.23.jar;.
 GUI/MainGUIClass```